Maybeboard

 General Deck Introduction

-This Ayara, First of Locthwain list is a medium to high powered casual combo / aristocrats deck, and probably my personal favorite deck (just because I put so much work into it).
-When goldfishing, it can typically threaten a turn 6 - 7 win (turn 5 wins are also not uncommon), which puts it a pretty fast for casual but keep in mind that interaction will slow this down (go to the combo-less section in order to depower the deck).
+This Ayara, First of Locthwain list is a high powered casual combo / aristocrats deck, and probably my personal favorite deck (just because I put so much work into it).
+The original inspiration was to play Reassembling Skeleton and similar effects for the most value.
+When goldfishing, it can typically threaten a turn 5 - 6 win (turn 4 wins are also not uncommon), which puts it as pretty fast for casual but keep in mind that interaction will slow this down (if the speed is a concern, see the Powering Down section below).
+This likely puts the deck at a Bracket 4 / power level 8.
 Your aim when playing this deck is to sacrifice your self-reviving creatures and bring them back in order to gain value, often creating infinite loops.
-The value gain normally takes the form of card draw (e.g. Grim Haruspex), mana generation (e.g. Pitiless Plunderer), removal (e.g. Dictate of Erebos), opponent life drain (e.g. Blood Artist), or token generation (e.g. Blight Mound).
+The value gain normally takes the form of card draw (e.g. Grim Haruspex), mana generation (e.g. Pitiless Plunderer), opponent life drain (e.g. Blood Artist), or token generation (e.g. Blight Mound).
 Token generation effects also trigger drain from Ayara, First of Locthwain.
 You will typically win by draining out your opponents with these triggers.
 I tend to value the trigger types from most to least valuable in this order:

-Mana > Tokens > Removal > Card draw > Life drain
+Mana > Tokens > Card draw > Life drain

 Ayara, First of Locthwain provides 3 pivotal things that helps your deck get established right away 1) A drain effect, 2) A sac outlet, and 3) a draw source.
 This means that with only a single self-reviving creature, the deck can basically start doing its thing, while drawing into more pieces to help increase the efficiency.
 This decreases the chance that your deck will draw into pieces it can't utilize and stall out.
 Even if this does happen, you can simply sacrifice less useful creatures to her in order to try to dig towards more relevant components.
 In contrast, Teysa's effect will only activate if you are ALREADY doing your thing (have a reviving creature, a sacrifice outlet, and triggers when they die), making her far less reliable.
 Additionally, many of the effects that we are triggering are not death triggers (e.g. Desecrated Tomb), so she is only doubling a portion of the triggers.
 The reliability Ayara, First of Locthwain brings to the deck is simply far more valuable than this.